sreeekanthp/bookmyhotel/readme.md

 	- `python manage.py create_superuser -u <user_name> -p <password>`

 - Run application.
-	- python app.py
+	- `python app.py`

 User Roles
 ----------
-There will be types of users in the application.
+There will be two types of users in the application.

  - Admin user (created by `python manage.py create_superuser` command)
  - Application user

-Only admin user will has the privilege to create hotels.
+Only admin user will have the privilege to create hotels.

 Public APIs